-HI is improving living conditions for people with disabilities in Burundi.
-The organisation helps them to obtain orthopaedic fitting, to earn a living and to improve their inclusion in society.
+Humanity & Inclusion works to improve the living conditions of people with disabilities in Burundi.
+The organisation helps them to obtain orthopaedic devices and to earn a living, and promotes their social inclusion.

 Actions in process

-HI promotes access to orthopaedic fitting centres for people with disabilities.
-It is notably training physiotherapists and providing equipment to produce orthopaedic fittings.
-HI is also helping casualties of the conflict by providing them with emergency rehabilitation care (physiotherapy sessions, supplies of crutches, and so on) and psychological support to help them overcome their trauma and be included in their community again.
-HI is also taking action on mother and child health care so as to improve the early detection of disabilities in mothers and children.
+Humanity & Inclusion promotes access to rehabilitation centres for people with disabilities.
+It is notably training physiotherapists and providing equipment to produce orthopaedic devices.
+Humanity & Inclusion is also helping conflict casualties by providing them with emergency rehabilitation care (physiotherapy sessions, supplies of crutches, and so on) and psychological support to help them overcome their trauma and be included in their community again.
+Humanity & Inclusion is also taking action on mother and child health care so as to improve the early detection of disabilities in mothers and children.

-HI is also monitoring the inclusion of children with disabilities in the school system and provision for these children in the country's national education policy.
-The organisation is also enhancing the protection of children in 50 schools affected by the conflict in Bujumbura, Rumonge and Makamba, notably by providing children with risk education on small arms and explosive remnants of war, by training teachers to identify the signs of psychological distress, and by developing a healthy and protective school environment.
-As part of the Ubuntu Care project, HI is working to end violence against children, notably sexual violence, and providing support to victims to ensure they are able to access immediate assistance.
+Humanity & Inclusion is also monitoring the inclusion of children with disabilities in the school system and provision for these children in the country's national education policy.
+The organisation is also helping to protect children in 50 schools affected by the conflict in Bujumbura, Rumonge and Makamba, notably by providing them with risk education on small arms and explosive remnants of war, by training teachers to identify the signs of psychological distress, and by developing a healthy and protective school environment.
+As part of the Ubuntu Care project, Humanity & Inclusion is working to end violence against children, notably sexual violence, and providing support to victims to ensure they are able to access immediate assistance.
 The organisation also sets up children’s clubs to educate their peers on the risk of sexual violence.

-The organisation is also working with social services to improve support for young people with disabilities, and notably to encourage their access to employment.
-It also helps women operated for obstetric fistula access work and feel more included in their communities.
+The organisation works with social services to improve support for young people with disabilities, notably to encourage their access to employment.
+It also promotes the early detection of disability and helps women operated for obstetric fistula to access work and feel more included in their communities.

-Furthermore, HI supports disabled people's organisations and carries out advocacy to promote their rights.
+Furthermore, Humanity & Inclusion supports disabled people's organisations and carries out advocacy to promote their rights.